aae-stats/aae.db/README.md

 ## `aae.db`: methods to query the AAEDB

 The `aae.db` package is a suite of methods to query and download data from the AAEDB.
-The current version of this package supports direct downloads of tables from the AAEDB as well as custom queries on the AAEDB.
+The current version of this package supports direct downloads of tables from the AAEDB as well as queries on the AAEDB with lazy evaluation.

 ## Usage